mtonsmann/U2F_tutorial/tutorial.md

 brute force attacks as well as to prevent cracking passwords if an attacker gets ahold of our user database.

-TODO: explain relevant methods in controllers/users.js and routing

 ### Routing and Controllers